a-b-street/abstreet/docs/design/map.md

   phases
 - override intersection defaults with player edits
 - create all buildings, matching them to the nearest sidewalk with a front path
-- copy over parcels and areas (like parks and bodies of water)
+- copy over areas (like parks and bodies of water)
 - filter out any bus routes with adjacent stops that fail pathfinding

 ## Conversion tricks